• About Christine Cochrane

 31 Tuesday Mar 2015

-Posted by Christine Cochrane in Blogging on
+Posted Blogging on

-It’s been a quiet month on the blog, mainly because I’ve been out and about doing too many things!
+inIt’s been a quiet month on the blog, mainly because I’ve been out and about doing too many things!
 And this has all been very stimulating, as I’ve been travelling up and down the country.
 We’ve visited friends, walked woods with a hint of spring near Polesden Lacey, and tested the bubbly at a Surrey vineyard.

 We’ve spotted crocuses and butterflies at the RHS at Wisley, been to a play in London, the National Gallery, and the site of Roman Silchester in Hampshire.